 - Space for parking on campus is limited.
-Visitor parking permission may be obtained at the Campus Assistance Center located in the Predolin Humanities Center upon check-in. - All non-Edgewood College students under the age of 17 must be accompanied and supervised by an adult at all times. - Individuals or groups who contract for use of the facilities assume responsibility for maintaining the orderly conduct of guests. - A designated member of Edgewood College should be available on campus for assistance at all events. - Visitors must be able to produce identification and state the purpose for their presence on campus if asked to do so by Security. - Security or other designated College agents may ask a visitor to leave campus if certain conditions exist, including, but not limited to; violent, threatening or intrusive behavior, harassment, possession of weapons, illegal drugs or unauthorized possession of alcohol, or lack of an appropriate purpose. - Any behavior deemed inappropriate by Security or other agent of the College may result in contacting the Madison Police Department.
+Visitor parking permission should be obtained at the Campus Assistance Center located in the Predolin Humanities Center upon arrival. - All non-Edgewood University students under the age of 17 must be accompanied and supervised by an adult at all times. - Individuals or groups who contract for use of the facilities assume responsibility for maintaining the orderly conduct of guests. - A designated member of Edgewood University should be available on campus for assistance at all events. - Visitors must be able to produce identification and state the purpose for their presence on campus if asked to do so by Security. - Security or other designated University agents may ask a visitor to leave campus if certain conditions exist, including, but not limited to: violent threatening or intrusive behavior; harassment; possession of weapons, illegal drugs, or unauthorized possession of alcohol; or lack of an appropriate purpose. - Any behavior deemed inappropriate by Security or other agent of the University may result in contacting the Madison Police Department.